virunchic/cms2cms_test/README.txt

 ex.    ./gradlew build

 This will pull down all the dependencies needed for the Selenium tests.
-(OVER 40 MB.
-DONT BUILD IN REPO.
-COPY IT SOMEHWHERE ELSE ON YOUR MACHINE)

 ----------
 How to run